Toddler killed, woman injured after crash causes explosion at Kansas gas station

 Additional details about her condition and her relationship with the young girl were not immediately available.

-Lee said authorities are speaking with the driver of the vehicle that left the roadway, as well as witnesses.
-He said he does not know if drugs, alcohol, or a medical issue were factors in the crash.
+Lee said authorities have talked to the driver of the vehicle that left the roadway as well as witnesses.
+He said he does not know whether drugs, alcohol or a medical issue were factors in the crash.

 “We have a team from Sedgwick County coming that will help us with reconstruction of the event, so it’s going to be hours that will be out here tonight and probably days and weeks before we reach a conclusion,” Lee said.